material-components/material-components-web/packages/mdc-floating-label/README.md

 # Floating Label

 Floating labels display the type of input a field requires.
-Every Text Field and Select should have a label.
+Every Text Field and Select should have a label, except for full-width text fields, which use the input's `placeholder` attribute instead.
 Labels are aligned with the input line and always visible.
 They can be resting (when a field is inactive and empty) or floating.
 The label is a text caption or description for the Text Field.

 ## Design & API Documentation